datene/chicken/README.md

 - [x] add `target="_blank"` on link to challenge in mailer
 - [x] nice styling to logged hours on avatar
 - [x] Add `letter-spacing:2px;` on avatar
-- [ ] if photo is size 2: padding right left?
-30px?
+- [x] if photo is size 2: made it smaller
 - [ ] after Deadline: winner met eind score on show challenge & index
 - [ ] Goed kijken naar de afronding van de getallen van de wager: centen klein ernaast
 - [ ] The dashboard is nice and shows part of your profile, my own activity, I can list my challenges
+- [ ] Make dashboard responsive

 TO DO MISC
 - [x] Add wager description and name to email in some relevant way, somewhere, maybe.